 I started with the site HSA Rates, which was particularly helpful for finding health savings accounts with competitive interest rates.
 Here’s how I used it:

 - I updated the Amount field to $2,000, since this was the amount I planned to contribute.

 - I left the State field as All because I’m comfortable doing all my banking online, even if there isn’t a branch near me.

 - Starting at the top of the search results, I clicked the + sign for each option to see more about fees, online access, and eligibility requirements.

-- For any providers that looked interesting, I clicked through to their site to learn more and see if their might be any fine print.
+- For any providers that looked interesting, I clicked through to their site to learn more and see if there might be any fine print.

-That was the most helpful site for finding an HSA provider for my safe money because I could quickly look through the accounts paying the best interest rates and make a list of the ones I was eligible for.
+That was the most helpful site for finding an HSA provider for the $2,000 I wanted to keep safe because I could quickly look through the accounts paying the best interest rates and make a list of the ones I was eligible for.

-Another site that could be helpful, thought I didn’t end up using it much, is hsasearch.com.
-I didn’t find it to be as helpful as an initial search tool because you have to click through to each individual page to see details of each account, as opposed to hsarates.com where you can see it all right on the search page.
+Another site that could be helpful, thought I didn’t end up using it much, is HSA Search.
+I didn’t find it to be as helpful as an initial search tool because you have to click through to each individual page to see details of each account, as opposed to HSA Rates where you can see it all right on the search page.
 But they do have a compare tool that could be an easy way to compare a few different providers side-by-side.
 I made my own spreadsheet for this purpose, but you might find the website easier to use.

 The other tool I used was simply Google.
 This was especially useful for finding good health savings accounts for the investment side of things, where the two sites above kind of fell short.
-I simply Googled “best hsa for investing” and got a number of good results.
-Here are the articles I found most helpful:
+I simply Googled “best hsa for investing” and got a number of helpful results.
+Here are the resources I ended up relying on the most:

-Which providers I ended up liking and why
+Which HSA providers I ended up choosing and why

 Here’s what I like about them: